Marbella: Hydrography

 The entire region lies within the Andalusian Mediterranean Basin.
 The rivers are short and have very steep banks, so that flash floods are common.
 These include the Guadalmina, the Guadaiza, the Verde and the Rio Real, which provide most of the water supply.
 The irregularity of rainfall has resulted in intermittent rivers that often run dry in summer; most of the many streams that cross the city have been bridged.
-The La Concepción reservoir supplies the population with drinking water; apart from this there are other reservoirs like El Viejo and El Nuevo (the Old and the New) that irrigated the old agricultural colony of El Ángel, and Las Medranas and Llano de la Leche that watered the plantations of the colony of San Pedro de Alcántara.
+The La Concepción reservoir supplies the population with drinking water—apart from this water feature, there are other reservoirs, like El Viejo and El Nuevo (the 'Old' and the 'New'), that irrigated the old agricultural colony of El Ángel.
+Additionally, Las Medranas and Llano de la Leche irrigated the plantations of the colony of San Pedro de Alcántara.

 Climate

 Marbella has a subtropical Mediterranean climate (Köppen: Csa) with humid, very mild winters (for European standards) and warm to hot, dry summers.
 Marbella is protected on its northern side by the coastal mountains of the Cordillera Penibética and so enjoys a climate with an average annual temperature between 18 and 19 °C. During winters, the highest peaks of the nearby mountain range are occasionally covered with snow, which can be seen from the coastline of Marbella when it snows on the Sierra Blanca mountain peak at 1,275 m.
 Average rainfall is 645.8 mm, while hours of sunshine average above 2,900 annually.